Sport in Spain: Judo

-Spain has several judokas ranked in the top spots of the IJF ranking list, including Francisco Garrigós (#2 in -60kg), Alberto Gaitero (#7 in -66kg), Salvador Cases (#10 in -73kg) and Julia Figueroa (#3 in -48kg) in the senior category, and Gemma Maria Gómez (#6 in -48kg), Marina Castelló (#3 in -52kg), Marta García (#4 in -57kg), Laura Vázquez (#2 in -63kg) and Ai Tsunoda (#1 in -70kg and overall) in the junior category.
+Spain has several judokas ranked in the top spots of the IJF ranking list, including Francisco Garrigós (#2 in -60kg), Alberto Gaitero (#7 in -66kg), Salvador Cases (#10 in -73kg), Ai Tsunoda (#5 in -70kg) and Julia Figueroa (#3 in -48kg) in the senior category, and Gemma Maria Gómez (#6 in -48kg), Marina Castelló (#3 in -52kg), Marta García (#4 in -57kg) and Laura Vázquez (#2 in -63kg) in the junior category.
+Spain has multiple Olympic medallists in judo: Francisco Garrigós (bronze in Paris 2024) and Ernesto Pérez (silver in Atlanta 1996) are its only male Olympic medallists.
+Yolanda Soler (bronze in Barcelona 1992), Almudena Muñoz and Miriam Blasco (both gold in Barcelona 1992) and Isabel Fernández (bronze in Atlanta 1996 and gold in Sydney 2000) are its female Olympic medallists.
+In addition, Nikoloz Sherazadishvili was Spain's first male world champion, doing so in 2018 and 2021.
+Francisco Garrigós won the title in 2023.
+Miriam Blasco won the title in 1991 and Almudena Muñoz did the same in 1997.
+Sugoi Uriarte, Joaquín Ruiz, Oiana Blanco, Sara Álvarez and María Bernabéu are also silver medallists in the World Championships.
+Paralympic judoka Carmen Herrera is one of the only two female paralympic judokas to win three gold medals in Paralympic Games, and Marta Arce is the only Spanish paralympic judoka to win four medals at the Games.

 Karate

 Damián Quintero and Sandra Sánchez are currently ranked #2 and #3 respectively in their Kata categories, and are both Olympic medalists, with Sánchez being the gold medalist in the female kata and Quintero the silver medalist in male kata at the 2020 Olympics.
 In addition, Sánchez is a multiple European and World champion in kata, as so is Quintero.